geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 Wow.
 Okay.
 Can we just find a way to force those tests to use O0?
-I was thinking about that, but...
+I was thinking about that, but..

 ##### **Ignaciosica** [[00:38:30](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2310)]
 I mean, it's not.